Hixie/isd/servers/src/systems-server/README.md

-The `<properties>` are the owner dynasty ID (zero for unowned assets), the asset's mass in kg, the asset's rough diameter in meters, the asset's name (if any; this is often the empty string), the icon name, a class name (brief description of the object, e.g. "star", "planet", "ship"), and a longer description of the object.
+The `<properties>` are the owner dynasty ID (zero for unowned assets), the asset's mass in kg, the asset's rough diameter in meters, the asset's name (if any; this is often the empty string), the asset's class ID, the class' icon name, a class name (brief description of the object, e.g. "star", "planet", "ship"), and a longer description of the object.

+Asset class IDs are numbers in the range -2,147,483,648 to 2,147,483,647, but not zero (i.e. signed 32 bit integers).

 The diameter is always bigger than zero.